High School Course Catalog

-In the Preschool and Lower School, the aim of the Art Department is to familiarize the children with a wide range of materials, techniques and pictorial concepts.
+In the Preschool and Lower School, the aim of the Art Department is to familiarize students with a wide range of materials, techniques and pictorial concepts.
 We consciously differentiate our studio program from the extensive visual work carried out within the individual classrooms.
-Along with thematic-based projects, the children enter the ‘art studio’ to become fluent with the ‘language’ of image and object making, to understand the ‘instinctive’ nature of the artistic process and to become more aware of their own unique ‘vision.’
+Along with thematic-based projects, students enter the ‘art studio’ to become fluent with the ‘language’ of image and object making, to understand the ‘instinctive’ nature of the artistic process and to become more aware of their own unique ‘vision.’

 In the Middle School, more sophisticated concepts and techniques are introduced, with a continuing emphasis on drawing, painting and object making.
 Along with the continued reinforcement of pictorial and compositional fundamentals (texture, form, rhythm, color), contextual, poetic and conceptual notions are explored.
 Building skills are expanded through work in plaster, clay, cardboard, and wood.
 Ultimately, students find their own relationship to art through the viewing, discussing and making of art works.

 The teaching of the visual arts in the High School is a continuous process of shaping and reshaping vision, giving each individual student deeper aesthetic insight.
-The process occurs across a broad spectrum of disciplines: drawing, figure drawing, painting, still photography, digital photography, animation, ceramic sculpture, sculpture, printmaking, architecture and design, and illustration.
+The process occurs across a broad spectrum of disciplines: drawing, figure drawing, painting, still photography, digital photography, animation, ceramic sculpture, sculpture, printmaking, and architecture.

-3-D Animation involves designing and constructing a set and the creation of articulated characters from a variety of materials (clay, paper, cardboard).
+3D Animation involves designing and constructing a set and the creation of articulated elements or characters from a variety of materials (clay, paper, cardboard).
 Students sequence individual scenes using a digital camera, and use computers to edit and add soundtracks to generate a fully realized film presentation.

 Painting classes emphasize the study of light, color, and composition.
-Students paint from still life set-ups, from nature, and from their imaginations.
-The exploration of abstract images and conceptual notions is also encouraged.
-Inks, water-based media (watercolor, tempera, acrylic), oils, and mixed media are used.
+Students paint from still life setups, nature, photo sources and from their imaginations.
+We also encourage students to explore abstract images and conceptual notions.
+Inks, water-based media (watercolor, tempera, acrylic), mixed media and water miscible oils are used.

-Photography begins with an introductory course emphasizing skills (operation of a camera, exposure and development of film, and darkroom procedure) and is followed by more advanced courses in which the emphasis is on self-expression.
+Photography begins with an introductory course emphasizing skills (operation of a camera, exposure and development of film, and darkroom procedures) followed by more advanced courses in which the emphasis is on self-expression.
 Students continue to work on technical mastery, but with the understanding that the power of the image precedes all.
-In the Digital Photography courses, students explore image making through an entirely digital format.
+In digital photography courses, students explore image making through an entirely digital format.
 Students move between the digital camera, the scanner and the computer to refine and manipulate images that are then printed through a digital printer.
 Traditional studio materials and processes are also integrated into the final digital presentation.

 Printmaking explores intaglio techniques (engraving and etching), color printmaking, wood and linoleum cut prints, poster designs (including collaborative posters for theater productions), and screen printing.

-Courses in architecture and design (both introductory and advanced) investigate the basic elements of design and structure as they relate to architectural, industrial, and product design.
-The students learn to interpret the history and meaning of their physical surroundings, and the various roles that architecture has assumed throughout history.
+Introductory and advanced courses in architecture investigate the basic elements of design and structure as they relate to architectural practice and industrial design.
+Students learn to interpret the history and meaning of their physical surroundings, and the various roles that architecture has assumed throughout history.
 A variety of drawing techniques, projection systems, model-making approaches, and computer applications are explored.